-It depends on the type of night guard a patient chooses and the skill level of the person making the appliance.
+Comfort depends on the type of night guard a patient chooses and the skill level of the person making the appliance.

 If one chooses to go with a store bought night guard, comfort is usually sacrificed, since store bought options are made in mass volume and created for the general public.
 On the other hand, if one chooses to buy a customized guard made from an impression of the teeth, the device will conform to the natural contours of their dental anatomy, thus it will be more comfortable for them to wear.

 A 2mm thickness tends to be the most popular choice.

-It has to be constructed with a special kind of plastic which is in perfect sync with the dental tissues & tooth structure in the mouth.
+A comfortable mouth guard for sleeping should be constructed with a special kind of plastic which is in perfect sync with the dental tissues & tooth structure in the mouth.
 You should not use a sports mouth guard in place of a dental night guard.
 Again, the device has to be a snug fit (not too tight, but not falling out of the mouth) to achieve maximum comfort, a.k.a custom made.

-The different types of night guards and comfort levels
+The different types of mouth guards for sleeping and comfort levels

 The first option tends to be uncomfortable since it’s standard.
 The second option is not so comfortable since it’s slightly modified.
 Lastly, the fully-customized option is the most comfortable.

-If a patient can afford it, it’s best that they opt for the fully-customized option, since it’s what conforms to their dental impression.
+Where can I buy a mouth guard for sleeping?
 Luckily, dental night guards have become more affordable thanks to the internet and online services that allow you to take your own dental impression using a mail order system.
 Thickness is a primary factor in night guard comfort.
 The thinner the guard the more comfortable it is (but may be less durable).
 Fabrication method is also a factor.
 A knowledgeable, trained lab technician will be sure to make the night guard as comfortable as possible.